 One of the best ways to discover what Ontario has to offer is to dive into nature and do like the locals do.
 Renting a cottage in Ontario is a great way to experience Ontario wilderness with the comforts of a home away from home.

 There are freshwater lakes all over the province to greet you with swimming, fishing, water sports, and canoeing.
 To learn more, you can read about how to rent a cottage in Ontario!

 Alternatively, if camping and being rugged is more your style, there are dozens of amazing campgrounds around Ontario specifically designed to help short stay tourists get the full experience from their time camping in Ontario.

-Check out Algonquin Provincial Park, the oldest provincial park in Canada – a great spot for canoeing, camping, fishing, wildlife, and more.
 Doing a route through the park can take days and so a canoe trip is certainly worth the planning if you want to fully immerse yourself in the Canadian wilderness.
 Remember, Algonquin Provincial Park is about a quarter the size of Belgium!

 Niagara on the Lake Wine Region

 The region has a very distinct climate due to the Great Lakes and the geography of the area.
 Because of this, the regions produce many kinds of grapes but is also known for their ice wines – a sweet dessert wine only produced where the grapes are left to freeze!

-With more than two dozen wineries, breweries, and distilleries in such a small and accessible region by bike or car, Niagara on the Lake is quickly growing to include more than just the largest established wineries of the area.
+With over 90 wineries, breweries, and distilleries in such a small and accessible region by bike or car, Niagara on the Lake is quickly growing to include more than just the largest established wineries of the area.